18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 ## Key Requirements

 1. You must be a U.S. Citizen or National (residents of American Samoa and Swains Islands)
-2. Suitable for federal employment, determined by a background investigation.
+2. Suitable for federal employment, determined by a background investigation
-3. You may be required to serve a trial period.
+3. You may be required to serve a trial period
-4. Direct Deposit of salary check to financial organization required.
+4. Direct Deposit of salary check to financial organization required
 5. Register with Selective Service, if you are required by https://www.sss.gov/Registration-Info/Who-Registration

 ## Employment Requirements
-- Serve a one year trial period, if required.
+- Serve a one year trial period, if required
 - Undergo and pass a background investigation.
-You must be granted this clearance before you can start the job.
+You must be granted this clearance before you can start the job
 - Have your identity and work status eligibility verified if you are not a GSA employee.
-We will use the Department of Homeland Security’s e-Verify system for this.
+We will use the Department of Homeland Security’s e-Verify system for this
-- Any discrepancies must be resolved as a condition of continued employment.
+- Any discrepancies must be resolved as a condition of continued employment
-- Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position.
+- Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position

 ## Duties
 Typical duties for the fellow include but are not limited to:
-- Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­ thinking design and development principles to product or services development, delivery and program management, such as lean startup, user­centered design, and agile development
-- Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions
-- Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences
-- Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services
-- Demonstrating thought leadership and contributing best practices in a variety of technologies and principles
-- Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges
+Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­ thinking design and development principles to product or services development, delivery and program management, such as lean startup, user­centered design, and agile development; Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions; Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences; Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services; Demonstrating thought leadership and contributing best practices in a variety of technologies and principles; Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges

 ## Evaluation